Wave-Play/robo.js/docosaurus/docs/advanced/logger.md

 # Logger 🌳

 The `Logger` class in Robo.js is a powerful tool for logging messages in your Discord bot development.
-Below, we've structured the documentation for seamless integration with Docusaurus, incorporating code highlights and additional tips.

 ## Importing the Logger.📪